 You might call it the ultimate game of outdoor chess.
 For the thousands of southern sportsmen who pursue the wild turkey, the hunt isn’t necessarily about harvesting a bird.
 It is instead, more about the experience, the sights, the sounds and smells of a cool spring morning.

-The next morning, hunters are provided with private land access, an experienced hunting guide, and an opportunity to try their luck at harvesting a gobbler on opening day.
-100 hunters participate and have a chance to win a valuable prize for the highest scoring bird and a chance to win as a hunter-guide duo if they “double up.”
+Hunters are provided with private land access, an experienced hunting guide, and an opportunity to try their luck at harvesting a gobbler on opening day.
+100 hunters participate and have a chance to win a valuable prize for the highest scoring bird and a chance to win as a hunter-guide duo if they “double up”.

 This is all possible thanks to the high turkey populations in southern-middle Tennessee, experienced guides, and generous landowners.
 The hunt is a $1,000 donation per person and proceeds go to advance the mission of TWRF.
 We also have sponsors that give $1,000 donations that pay for many wounded soldiers to get to participate in the day’s hunt and festivities.